andreas-becker/project-ASVS-User-Stories/Authentication/2_1_3-Authentication_Password-truncation.md

 **Story**:
 As a Security Engineer\
-I want to disallow password truncation
-And allow single space
-And disalllow multiple spaces
-So that we can increase password complexity by allowing single spaces
+I want to disallow password truncation and allow single space and disallow multiple spaces, so that we can increase password complexity by allowing single spaces.

 ## Scenario